 That is why I think that new features will surface regularly without disturbing the stability or speed, during the version’s lifecycle, that is with 8.1 and following point releases.
 After a few point releases it is time for a major release, which is for buyers the next moment to decide and for subscribers the same as a point release, so nothing to worry about.

 How you look at Capture One 8 may depend on where you come from.
-As a Capture One Pro 7 user with a DSLR camera, I love the improvements in speed and several tool enhancements like direct capture, HDR on a layer, and crop with freehand rotation to name just a few.
+As a Capture One Pro 7 user with a DSLR camera, I love the improvements in speed and several tool enhancements like direct capture, High Dynamic Range on a layer, and Crop with freehand rotation to name just a few.
 Upgrading is a no-brainer because it allows me to create better images in less time.

 Phase One/Leaf users have even more new tools in live view in particular.
 And new camera buyers need new software, as raw support is only included in the new software as usual.
 Capture One 8 is there in your future too.